TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 TYPO3 requires a web server, PHP and a database system.

-* TYPO3 requires a web server which can run PHP (e.g. Apache or IIS).
+* TYPO3 requires a web server which can run PHP (e.g. Apache, Nginx or IIS).
 * TYPO3 8 requires at least PHP 7.x.
-* TYPO3 can be used with a great many database systems.
-If you use MySQL, you will need to implement at least MySQL 5.5.
+* TYPO3 can be used with a great many database systems (e.g. MySQL or Postgres).
+If you use MySQL, you will need to install at least MySQL 5.5.

-If you use the Apache web server, the module mod_rewrite must be activated.
+If you use an Apache web server, the module mod_rewrite must be activated.
 Certain PHP extensions are necessary, others recommended.
 You possibly want to adjust the memory limit; at least 128 MB is recommended.